dtrifiro/vllm-wheels-bucket-indexer/README.md

 ## Production

 Run the indexer with `dry_run=False`.
-This assumes that your environment is set up for AWS (e.g. `AwS_*` env vars are set and that you have write access to the bucket.
+This assumes that your environment is set up for AWS (e.g. `AWS_*` env vars are set and that you have write access to the bucket.

 ```bash
 INDEXER_DRY_RUN=False python generate_index.py